joaoduartepinto/DevOps-SWitCH/Ca5/part_2/README.md

 So let's start our Jenkins tutorial!

-####Initial Disclaimer: Initially part 1 was carried out using the Ca2/part_2 project.

 ## 1. Setup, using Jenkins in a docker image

 For this tutorial we used an official docker image containing Jenkins.